material-components/material-components-web/packages/mdc-tab-indicator/README.md

 CSS Class | Description
 --- | ---
 `mdc-tab-indicator` | Mandatory.
-`mdc-tab-indicator--icon` | Optional.
-Sets up the tab indicator to appear as an icon
+Sets up the tab indicator to slide between states `mdc-tab-indicator--active` | Optional.
+Visually activates the indicator `mdc-tab-indicator--fade` | Optional.
+Sets up the tab indicator fade in on activation and fade out on deactivation `mdc-tab-indicator__bar` | Optional.
+Denotes a bar in the tab indicator `mdc-tab-indicator__icon` | Optional.
+Denotes an icon in the tab indicator

 ### Sass Mixins